 So Mercury is now farthest east of the sun for this evening apparition, shining rather low in the west at sunset and staying out for its maximum time after sundown.
 At mid-northern latitudes, Mercury sets somewhat more than an hour after sunset.
 At the equator, Mercury sets about one and one-half hours after the sun; and at temperate latitudes in the Southern Hemisphere, Mercury sets about one and three-quarter hours after the sun.
 Click here for an almanac giving you Mercury’s setting time in your sky.

-Watch for Mercury (Saturn) after sunset on November 28, and keep watching as these two worlds come closer together
+Bottom line: Watch for Mercury (Saturn) after sunset on November 23, 2017 and keep watching as these two worlds come closer together

 Bottom line: Given clear skies, try your luck at catching Mercury (and Saturn) in the western sky after sunset.